heaversm/facial-landmark-maker/README.md

 Then drag the points to fit the new image.

 By default, it will select the closest point to wherever you clicked.
 However, if you hold SHIFT first, you can drag to select a group of points.
 When you let go, you can click again to drag the multiple points.
 After doing so, it will reset to single point select mode, so you need to hit SHIFT again to drag and select multiple points again.

+Once you're satisfied, click the `save landmarks` button.

+When this file saves, you can test it by placing it online somewhere, and specifying the web address to that file, e.g. `http://myserver.com/assets_002.txt` in the points field, and hitting load.